righettod/document-upload-protection/README.md

 We will focus our work on the following formats because it's the formats that are often used as attack vector and also to transmit legit information:

-* Microsoft Word document (from 97 to 2013),
+* Microsoft Word document (from 97 to 2016),

-* Microsoft Excel document (from 97 to 2013),
+* Microsoft Excel document (from 97 to 2016),

+* Microsoft Powerpoint document (from 97 to 2016),

 * Adobe Pdf document,

 * Image document (formats supported by the IJ API: http://rsb.info.nih.gov/ij/developer/api).

-# Note on Word/Excel API
+# Note on Word/Excel/Powerpoint API

 The reason why Aspose API have been used into this POC are the following:

-* There many way to embed Macro into a Microsoft Office document and, instead of manually support all the way that exists on the wild (they evolve every days), we prefer to use features from a company that perform R&D on these formats, precisely DOC and XLS native format that are proprietary.
+* There many way to embed Macro into a Microsoft Office document and, instead of manually support all the way that exists on the wild (they evolve every days), we prefer to use features from a company that perform R&D on these formats, precisely DOC/XLS/PPT native formats that are proprietary.

 * The open source API POI for DOC native format is not very stable.